 I think the best way to improve the way you price your product / service is to experiment.
 Talking to customers and understanding their pain points and how they value certain services.
 Then test, learn, and reiterate.
 Over time you will develop a better sense of the market and how to price your product / service.

 This idea draws on our experimentation and experience as well as what is the current theory in relation to price setting.

 The science of pricing

 I recently discovered a fascinating talk about the science of pricing – I wish we’d had this before we started.
-It’s given by an science of pricing.
-It’s given by an eBay VP and part-time professor at Stanford Business School named Michael Dearing and identifies pricing as a judgement problem not a math problem.
+It’s given by the science of pricing.
+It’s given by an eBay VP and part-time professor at Stanford Business School named Michael Dearing and identified pricing as a judgement problem not a math problem.

 You focus on value-based pricing.
 You do away with the idea that price should be cost plus margin, but on the perceived value to the buyer.
 This is the fuzzy area, this value to the buyer is not rational, it can include feelings of prestige, a buyer doesn’t always want the cheapest of something (think about an engagement ring!
 “Honey, I got the Best price for this!”), the appeal of the brand, the buying of a reliable car, or a “cool” cap.